d3/d3-shape/README.md

 }
 ```

 The default value accessor assumes that the input data are numbers, or that they are coercible to numbers using [valueOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/valueOf).
-If your data is not numbers, then you should specify a value accessor that returns the corresponding value for the given data.
+If your data is not simply numbers, then you should specify an accessor that returns the corresponding numeric value for a given datum.
 For example:

 ```js
 var data = [